SoloMidN/cse15l-lab-reports/Lab3.md

 Copy code
 ./technical/documents/report.txt
 This command searches for files with names ending in .txt within the ./technical directory and its subdirectories.

-Example 2: Find a directory named code within the ./technical directory.

-shell
-Copy code
-$ find ./technical -type d -name "code"
-Output:

-bash
-Copy code
-./technical/code
-This command searches for a directory named code within the ./technical directory and its subdirectories.

 -size: This option allows you to search for files based on their size, either in blocks or bytes.
 Example 1: Find all files larger than 1MB in the ./technical directory.